shadeware1/Sierra-OS/README.md

-# Sierra-OS
+# BlackwingOS
-Sierra 11 OS is a hyper secure, high performance operating system engineered for high level operations, threat analysis, and offensive/defensive security engagements as well as much more.
+BlackwingOS is a hyper secure, high performance operating system engineered for high level operations, threat analysis, and offensive/defensive security engagements as well as much more.
 It's built from a custom kernel, and all OS system parts are developed in house.
 This is NOT a Linux distro, Windows rice, or any other previously released operating system.

 ### Kernel
 - **Name**: Pixie